 1 teaspoon ground black pepper

-Let’s start!
-In a food processor, add the lemongrass, shallot, garlic, kaffir lime leaves, and Thai peppers.
+In a food processor, add the sliced lemongrass, shallot, garlic, kaffir lime leaves, and Thai peppers.
 Pulse into a coarse paste.
 You may use mortar and pestle as well if you do not have a food processor.
-In case that you have neither, it is possible to finely chop the aforementioned ingredients, but will take more time.
+In case that you have neither, it is possible to finely chop the ingredients.

 Your paste should look something like this:

-Incorporate the rest of the ingredients together: the sticky rice, paste, salt, fish sauce, white pepper.
+Incorporate the rest of the ingredients together: the sticky rice, salt, fish sauce, black pepper, oil, and cold water.

 Combine well with your hands.
 Kitchen gloves would be ideal to avoid a burning sensation in your hands (or in some cases, your eyes, when you remove your contacts) .
 When your meat is well mixed, pop it back into the fridge for an hour to allow the flavors to marinate and cool down.